 While students are not required to keep time sheets of their hours, they should discuss their work schedule with the principal investigators of the lab and come up with a schedule that will allow them to earn the number of credits they wish to earn during the designated time.
 Even if students register for 1-3 credits, the actual number of credits earned is determined at the end of the semester by the lab supervisor.

-Please note: Students can only earn 6 credits per year of research, tutorial, or internship credits.
-The year begins with the summer session.
+Please note: Students can only earn up to 6 credits per academic year of research, tutorial, or internship credits.
+The academic year begins with the summer session.

 Students also need to complete two semesters of Scientific Communication and Mentoring (AS.080.499, formerly AS.080.500).
 Students are strongly encouraged to only take Scientific Communication and Mentoring when they are either actively involved in research or have completed at least three credits of research.